MrDrache333/Java-StudIP-Telegram-Bot/README.md

 `{"content":"Content as Text"
 }`

+## Compatibility tested

+- University of Oldenburg: 15.04.2021

 ## Roadmap

 - More settings, customisation
 - Better commandline Interface
 - Optimise Code a Lot
-- Add a Ton of Documentation
+- Add a Ton of Documentation etc.
-etc.

 MORE WILL FOLLOW